blake-armstrong/binding-tutorial-PLUMED/markdown/analysis.md

 <h3>Installations</h3>

-Before proceeding with the analysis, the script `mtd_analysis.py` requires a couple Python packages to be installed.
+Before proceeding with the analysis, the script `mtd_analysis.py` requires a couple of Python packages to be installed.
 Run the following command to install them into your conda environment:

 ```
 conda install pandas lmfit